Skip to content

 • Do not re-use RELiZORB.
 RELiZORB is a single-use product.
 Re-use may result in contamination of the product.
 If re-used, RELiZORB may not effectively hydrolyze fats.

 • Do not break, alter, or place excess pressure on any part of RELiZORB.
-Any compromise of the structural integrity of RELiZORB may lead to improper connection to enteral feeding supplies, formula leakage or risk of contamination.
+Any compromise of the structural integrity of RELiZORB may lead to improper connection to enteral feeding supplies, leakage or risk of contamination.

 • Do not use RELiZORB after the date marked on the pouch.

 • Do not rush bolus feeds.
 Follow guidance from your healthcare professional on how long it should take you to complete your tube feeding.
+Ensure all inlet and outlet connectors on RELiZORB and enteral feeding supplies are clean and dry prior to making connections.

 • In order to ensure product performance, store RELiZORB in its pouch either refrigerated or at room temperature (2°C to 27°C; 36°F to 80°F).